 Simple to Remove

-Not only are tape-in extensions a breeze to install, it is even simpler to remove them.
+Not only are tape-in extensions a breeze to install, but it is also even simpler to remove them.
 All you need to do is locate all the tapes and gently pull on each one to take it off.
 The only thing to keep in mind is not to be too aggressive because that can damage your strands and tapes.
 A gentle tug should be enough.
 After you have removed the tapes, store them for future use and wash your hair to remove any tape residue.
 It’s as simple as that!

 Harmless to Your Hair

-One of the main extension requirement every girl has is that they must be safe.
+One of the main extension requirements every girl has is that they must be safe.
 You can rest assured that using tapes is completely harmless to your hair and won’t have any bad results.

 Although there’s glue on the tapes, it is not harmful to your tresses at all.
 The only way any damage can ensue from wearing tape-in hair extensions is if they’re not installed or cared for properly.
 With correct use, you should have no fear whatsoever that tapes will damage your natural hair in any way.